 - Partnering with communities/ports-of-call.

-Our health, environment, safety, security and sustainability principles focus on prevention, implementation, detection, feedback and improvement.
+Our health, environment, safety, security and sustainability principles focus on detection, prevention, implementation, feedback and improvement.
 We plan and establish objectives and processes necessary to achieve the required and expected results.
-We then implement the established plan and processes.
+We then implement the plan and processes.
 Studying the actual results of implementation and comparing against the expected results, we then take action on significant differences between actual and planned results.
-Finally we analyze these differences to determine their root causes and then determine where to apply changes that will improve the process or results.
+Finally, we analyze these differences to determine their root causes and then determine where to apply changes that will improve the process or results.

 Pursuant to this program, the RAAS department works closely with management to perform annual assessments, identify risks and evaluate controls to ensure compliance with company policies and procedures, as well as laws and regulations.
-Management reviews the assessments and updates with the Audit Committee.
+Management reviews the assessments and updates with the Audit Committees.